decentraland-scenes/splat-attack/README.md

 ![demo](https://github.com/decentraland-scenes/splat-attack/blob/master/screenshots/splat-attack.gif)

 ## Description
-The objective is to cover as much of the ground with paint.
+The objective is to cover as much of the ground as you can with paint.
 To view the scene, please visit [here](https://splat-attack.vercel.app/).

 ## Instructions
 Use your mouse to look around and <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> keys on your keyboard to move forward, left, backward and right respectively.